-In the role of the Wicked Witch of the West in The Wizard of Oz, she created her most famous role.
-Hamilton was cast after Gale Sondergaard, who was first considered for the role, albeit as a more glamorous witch with a musical scene, declined the role when the decision was made that the witch should appear ugly.
+As the Wicked Witch of the West in The Wizard of Oz, she created her most famous character.
+Gale Sondergaard, first considered as a more glamorous witch with a musical talent, declined the role when the decision was made that the witch should appear ugly.

-Margaret suffered a second-degree burn on her face and a third-degree burn on her hand during the second take of her fiery exit from Munchkinland, in which the trap door's drop was delayed to eliminate the brief glimpse of it seen in the final edit.
-Hamilton had to recuperate in a hospital and at home for six weeks after the accident before returning to the set to complete her work on the film and refused to have anything further to do with fire for the rest of the filming.
+Margaret suffered a second-degree burn on her face and a third-degree burn on her hand during the second take of her fiery exit from Munchkinland, when the trap door's drop delayed.
+The brief glimpse of it seen in the final edit was eliminated.
+Hamilton recuperated in a hospital and at home for six weeks after the accident before returning to the set.
+She refused to have anything further to do with fire for the rest of the filming.

 The Wicked Witch of the West was eventually ranked number four in the American Film Institute’s 2003 list of the 50 Best Movie Villains of All Time, making her the top-ranking female villain.

 Hamilton was born in Cleveland on December 9, 1902, to Walter and Mary Jane Hamilton.
-She attended Hathaway Brown School, while the school was located at 1945 East 93rd Street in Cleveland.
+She attended Hathaway Brown School, when the school was located at 1945 East 93rd Street in Cleveland.
 Drawn to the theater at an early age, Hamilton made her stage debut in 1923.
-Hamilton also practiced her craft doing children's theater while she was a Junior League of Cleveland member.]
-Before she turned to act exclusively, her parents insisted she attend Wheelock College in Boston, which she did, later becoming a kindergarten teacher.
+Hamilton also practiced her craft doing children's theater while she was a Junior League of Cleveland member.
+Before she turned to acting exclusively, her parents insisted that she attend Wheelock College in Boston, which she did, and later became a kindergarten teacher.